emard/wifi_jtag/README.md

 # Compiling

-Precompiled binary is available in bin/ but you probably will have to compile it to set your WIFI ssid and password.
+Precompiled binary is available in bin/
+Default SSID=ssid PASSWORD=password

+It has to be compiled to change SSID and PASSWORD.

 To compile from source you need ESP8266 Arduino.
 Download from http://arduino.cc and unpack arduino-1.6.4 or higher.